 - Bookmakers all reserve the right to suspend any payment methods, including PayPal at any time, so they are no longer valid for deposits and withdrawals.
 This was the case in June 2019 with Smarkets.

-PayPal is clearly an advantageous payment method for online gambling sites because it’s safer than directly tethering your bank account details.
-When using PayPal, you just have to enter your login, which is your email address, and password.
-You won’t have to expose any of the numbers from your bank and/or cards.
-The encryption technology ensures security throughout all processes in the consumer journey, and the 24/7 vigilance ensures that if there’s any sort of suspicion of fraud, measures are in place for you to get your money promptly returned to you.
+PayPal is an advantageous payment method for online gambling sites because it’s safer than directly tethering your bank account details.
+When using PayPal, you have to enter your login, which is your email address, and password.
+You won’t have to expose any of the account information from your bank and credit or debit cards.
+The vast majority of bookmakers’ betting sites use the latest encryption technology which ensures security throughout your gambling.
+Encrypted servers provide 24/7 vigilance in the fight against fraud, and measures are in place for you to get your money promptly returned to you.